Veruan/Veruan/README.md

-# 👋 Hello there!

-I'm **Igor Sitko-Bajorski** — a second-year Computer Science student at **Gdańsk University of Technology** (Faculty of Electronics, Telecommunications and Informatics - ETI).
+**Igor Sitko-Bajorski** — I am a second-year Computer Science student at **Gdańsk University of Technology** (Faculty of Electronics, Telecommunications and Informatics - ETI).

 ---